Goris: Russian rule

 Under Russian rule, the town of Goris (then called Gerusy) was founded in 1870 to become the centre of Zangezur uezd within the Elizavetpol Governorate of the Russian Empire.
 In 1876, by the initiative of the uezd governor Staratsky, the recommendation of Prince Manuchar-Bek Melik Huseinyan and using a city plan designed by a German architect, the construction of new Goris was completed near the old town of Kores.
-By the end of the 19th century, the economic and cultural life of the town had greatly improved.
+By the end of the 19th century, the economic and cultural life of the town had greatly improved through the foundation of a new covered sunday market attracting merchants and artisans, private schools, factories, a printing house, and roads leading to Sisian and Shushi.

-Brief independence (1918-21)
+Brief independence (1918–1921)

 With the establishment of the Republic of Armenia in 1918, Goris was included within the Zangezur gavar ("district").
 However, after the fall of the First Republic of Armenia in 1920, the 2nd Pan-Zangezurian congress held in Tatev on 26 April 1921 declared the independence of the self-governing regions of Daralayaz (modern-day Vayots Dzor Province), Zangezur, and parts of Nagorno-Karabakh under the name of the Republic of Mountainous Armenia (Lernahaystani Hanrapetutyun), with Goris as its de facto capital city.
-However, the self-proclaimed republic had a short life.
-The Red Army conducted massive military operations in the region during June–July 1921, attacking Syunik from the north and east.
-As a result of fierce battles, the Republic of Mountainous Armenia capitulated on 13 July 1921, following Soviet Russia's promises to keep the mountainous region of Zangezur as part of Soviet Armenia.
+Led by Garegin Nzhdeh, the self-proclaimed republic had a short life.
+The Red Army conducted massive military operations in Syunik during June–July 1921.
+As a result of fierce battles, the Republic of Mountainous Armenia capitulated on 13 July 1921, following the promises of Soviet authorities to keep Zangezur within the borders of Soviet Armenia.

-Soviet rule
+Soviet era

-Under Soviet rule, Goris served as the regional centre of the Zangezur region of Soviet Armenia.
+As part of the Soviet Union, Goris served as the regional centre of the Zangezur district of the Armenian SSR.
+Following Zangezur's Sovietization, Goris native Axel Bakunts returned to the town, where he worked as an agronomist until moving to Yerevan in 1926.
 With the establishment of the Goris raion in 1930, the town became the regional centre of the newly founded district.

-During the 1950s, the economy of the city was boosted with the construction of many hydroelectric power plants in the area.
+During Nikita Khrushchev's Thaw, the economy of the city was boosted with the construction of many hydroelectric power plants in the area.
 Several new industrial firms were opened, and many modern residential districts were founded.
+A model of Soviet achievement in Zangezur, Goris attracted several prominent visitors, including Soviet Armenian statesman Anastas Mikoyan.

-In 1967, Goris State Institute of Pedagogy was opened as a branch of the Armenian State Pedagogical University based in Yerevan.
-In 1970, Goris was granted the status of a "city of republican subordination" of the Armenian SSR.
+In 1967, Goris State Institute of Pedagogy was opened as a branch of the Armenian State Pedagogical University.
+In 1970, Goris was granted the status of a "city of republican subordination" within Soviet Armenia.